patleman/patleman.github.io/_pages/about.md

 During my master's coursework, subjects like Robot Localization and Navigation, and Perception have equipped me with a solid foundation in algorithms for localization and mapping, enabling me to apply these concepts in real-world robotic systems.

-What excites me most is the opportunity to work on real-life robotic systems, where I can bring the theoretical aspects of optimization, control, and computer vision to life.
-By leveraging established frameworks, an algorithmic mindset, and strong coding skills, I am motivated to make a tangible impact in the field of robotics.
+I am particularly excited by the opportunity to work with real-world robotic systems, where I can apply theoretical concepts in optimization, control, and computer vision.
+By leveraging established frameworks, an analytical mindset, and advanced coding skills, I am driven to make a meaningful contribution to the field of robotics.